daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 4: Enhanced Speed
 * Rang 5: Like the Back of Your Hand
 * Rang 6: Incomparable Pilot
-* Rang 6: Remote Control ou Skill With Attacks
+* Rang 6: Remote Control ou Compétence avec les attaques

 **Intrusions du MJ:** Starcraft get lost, break down, and are attacked in space.
 An alien stowaway is found.